e107inc/e107-easyshop/readme.txt

    - includes\ipn_functions.php: new program to assist with PayPal IPN related functions; thanks KVN
    - admin_menu.php: new menu for IPN log viewer
    - admin_logviewer.php: new program that can view and clear the ipn.log file
+   - tabs.css: new style sheet to style the tabs
  * Altered Features:
+   - admin_general_preferences.php: use tabs to display all options more orderly
    - easyshop.php: added style #easyshop_main_cat_name to Main Category Name
    - easyshop_ver.php: security related: outsiders can't determine anymore which EasyShop version you are running
  * Bugs Fixed: